defaultxr/gosd.py/README.md

 I made this because I couldn't find any OSDs I liked.
 As seen in the screenshot, this OSD shows the following information by default:

+- Thumbnail of an image from the directory of the current MPD track (prioritizing files with `front` or `cover` in the name).
-- MPD now playing information (artist, song title, track number, album).
+- MPD current track information (artist, song title, track number, album).
-- Whether the artist directory, album directory, and track itself are tagged with [TMSU](https://tmsu.org/).
+- Number of [TMSU](https://tmsu.org/) tags on the "artist directory", "album directory", and file of the current MPD track.
 - Index of the current track in MPD's playlist, and the total playlist length.
 - Whether jack_capture is running (represented with ●).
 - Whether MPD's "single" mode is on (represented with 🗘)
 - Whether MPD is in consume mode (represented with ᗧ).
 - MPD status (i.e. playing or paused, represented with ▶ and ■).
 - Current time and total time of the track.
-- MPD random mode (i.e. random or no random, represented with ⇄ and →).
+- MPD random mode (represented with ⇄ for random and → for sequential).
-- ALSA volume.
+- ALSA volume and mute status.
 - Current time and date.
-- Thumbnail of the album cover of the current track, if an image of such appears in the directory of the track.

 It also has the following features: